ritatzhang/my-portfolio/README.md

 Your app is ready to be deployed!

 # How to add new projects
-check out src --> projects. add a projects javascript file, then link that file in projects.js
+- check out src --> projects. add a projects javascript file, then link that file in projects.js
+- also add file as route in App.js